 All rights reserved.
 No part of this publication may be reproduced or transmitted in any form or by any means or stored in any retrieval system of any nature without the prior written permission of the Telecommunications Authority of Trinidad and Tobago, except for permitted fair dealing under the Copyright Act of Trinidad and Tobago Chapter 82:80 or in accordance with any permission granted by the Authority in respect of photocopying and/or reprographic reproduction.
 Full acknowledgement of author and source must be given when citing this publication.

-This document may be cited as: Telecommunications Authority of Trinidad and Tobago (TATT 2023) Consultative Document on the Framework for the Authorisation of Maritime Mobile Services (Second of Two Rounds) April 2023.
+This document may be cited as: Telecommunications Authority of Trinidad and Tobago (TATT 2023) Framework for the Authorisation of Maritime Mobile Radiocommunications Services (August 2023).
 Barataria, Trinidad and Tobago.